 - payments to help with meals during school holidays

-- a clothing grant payment of £100 for each child, paid once a year into your bank account.
+- a clothing grant payment of £120 for each primary child and £150 for each secondary child, paid once a year into your bank account.

 We pay clothing grants between July until 31 March the following year.
 Most clothing grants are paid throughout July and August before the new school year begins.

 School Holiday payments / Scottish Child Bridging Payments